-- 4. The attached guide is intended for the licensees of all radio and television undertakings, specialty television services and cable distribution undertakings serving any part of the province of Quebec. - 5.
+- 4. The attached guide is intended for the licensees of all radio and television stations, specialty television services and broadcasting distribution undertakings serving any part of the province of Ontario. - 5.
 Extra copies of the guide are available from the Commission upon request. - 6.
-Any inquiry relating to broadcasts of partisan political character should be addressed to the Commission by letter, telegram or fax, or by telephone confirmed by letter.
+Any inquiry relating to broadcasts of partisan political character should be addressed to the Commission by letter, telegram or fax, or by telephone confirmed by letter at the following mailing address: